PNWS/PNWS/README.md

 ## Do No Harm
-Please ensure that if you are planning to deliver these to others that you steralise them, always assume you are infected and take every precaution.
+Please ensure that if you are planning to deliver these to others that you sterilise them, always assume you are infected and take every precaution.

 # The latest PNSW Design is the R2
 128827-02 FABRICATION PACKAGE

 # PNWS
-Faceshield design to aid first line responders during the COVID19 Epidemic
+Face shield design to aid first line responders during the COVID19 Epidemic

 This is an update of "DtM-v3.1 Face Shield PPE, 3D printable headband NO LOGO", item 3DPX-013359.